Pet Care on Canada Day

 With the warm weather, festivities and evening fireworks, Canada Day is an exciting day for humans.
 It also presents challenges for pet owners.
 This Canada Day, use our checklist below to make sure your pets are able to have as good a time as you!

 Fireworks are incredibly loud for animals.
 The explosions are frightening and happen at unpredictable intervals.
-Pets can interpret them as threats, possibly causing them to run away or hide.
+Pets can interpret fireworks as threats, possibly causing them to run away or hide.
 It’s best to keep your pet indoors in a cool location with water.
-Pets that do run away and are confused, panicked, and often wind up in shelters like the OHS, so make sure your pets are microchipped.
+Pets that do run away and are confused or panicked often wind up in shelters like the OHS, so make sure your pets are microchipped.

 - Heat – walking on pavement

 Summer weather, especially in recent years, is hot and humid.
 This heat means pavement can burn a dog’s feet when they walk on it.
 It’s best to either avoid paved areas and go to a dog park, or wait until it cools down.

 With only hot air to breathe within a hot car, a dog’s normal cooling process – panting – doesn’t work.
 A dog can withstand internal body temperatures of 40 C for only a few minutes before brain damage or death can occur.
 The older or more vulnerable the animal, the more susceptible they are to heatstroke or something worse.
 If you see an animal that may be suffering from heat exhaustion, and the owner can’t be quickly located, enlist the help of a parking attendant, security guard or nearby police officer, or call 911.

 When calling to report an animal in a hot car, please provide the following information: